 Patients are becoming active participants in their health care

 To offer better care, hospitals must take into account the habits of patients, who live connected to a smartphone and, therefore, seek this same technology to be present in their medical care.
-77% of patients have a positive opinion about the use of mobile technology within hospitals.
+77% of patients have a positive opinion regarding the use of mobile technology within hospitals.
 Likewise, it generates a positive image in care, since 95% of patients are willing to share information with medical personnel if they have mobile devices in their hands.

 The adoption of technology by society is driving the digitization of hospital services and along with this a new concern arises, the protection and security of patient data.
 Currently, only 65% of hospitals have a mobile device policy, and 53% define specific data and authentication requirements.
-However, 42% of hospitals plan to implement the use of mobile computers with which they can encrypt data and have the option of remote wipe to offer greater security to patients about the use of their information.
+However, 42% of hospitals plan to implement the use of mobile computers with which they can encrypt data and have the option of remote wipe to offer greater security to patients regarding the use of their information.

 Technological applications can now be considered in terms of efficiency, security, privacy and ease of use, as the best way to improve medical care, thus transforming the quality of patient care.
 The pandemic put on the table the modernization needs of the health sector and, fortunately, it not only reacted with agility to the health crisis, but also exposed a more favorable future for the health of patients and workers with the support of technology. now that the waters are calmer.